hanggrian/collapsingtoolbarlayout-subtitle/docs/README.md

 #### Also...

 It is detabable if we even need this library.
 If the material guidelines says it's ok to have a multiline text in toolbar layout, then they surely would've already implemented such feature.
 If it doesn't say anything about subtitle (which is odds because Toolbar has it), then we probably shouldn't use it out of respect to the guidelines.

 ## Download

-This library's versioning follows [Material Components' releases](https://github.com/material-components/material-components-android/releases/).
+This library's versioning follows [Material Components releases](https://github.com/material-components/material-components-android/releases/).
+Which in turn, follows [AndroidX releases](https://developer.android.com/jetpack/androidx/versions/).

 ```gradle
 repositories {